Letter 195: If it were proper to send you something lesser, I would have sent it already.

 To Sophronius.
 (358-361)

-One thing alone is still needed: Fortune's favor.
-Let us pray for it -- you, I, and the young man's uncle, who is my friend.
-I expect the excellent Julian too will invoke Hermes on his behalf.
-Me he has commanded; Julian he will supplicate.
+One thing only is still needed: Fortune.
+But let us pray-you and I and the young man's uncle, who is my friend.
+And I think that the excellent Julian too will call upon Hermes.
+For upon me he laid the command, but that one he will beseech as a suppliant.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.